zlawson-ewu/greenteamsite/README.md

 # greenteamsite
-Green team site for CyberForce 2022
+Green Team Website for CyberForce 2022

 This collection of files formed the "Green Team" site used one of EWU's teams in the DoE's CyberForce 2022 competition.